 Offshore software development, also known as outsourcing, is the process of contracting out/outsourcing software development to an external development agency located outside of the customer’s country unlike onshoring which is done in the customer’s country.

 According to the survey of the National Outsourcing Association, cost savings (35%) and improving customers’ experience (23%) are the top reasons why companies choose to outsource.

-It is expected that in 2020 70% of buyers will increase their outsourcing
+It is expected that in 2022 more than 66% of buyers will increase their outsourcing

 Some misconceptions about outsourcing occur because the concept of outsourcing can mean two things:

 - In its broader meaning, outsourcing is an agreement between two parties.
 Where the first party (customer) wants to hire another company (software outsourcing company) to carry out a certain activity that could have been done internally.